-While we remain confident in the long-term growth prospects of the aerospace and aviation services industries, the COVID-19 pandemic has resulted in unprecedented challenges for the sector, resulting in many high-quality companies facing near-term liquidity challenges.
+While we remain confident in the long-term growth prospects of the aerospace and aviation industries, the COVID-19 pandemic has resulted in unprecedented challenges for the sector, resulting in many high-quality companies facing near-term liquidity challenges.
 We believe this market dynamic creates further opportunity for our team to consummate our initial business combination, as we expect a recovery will be accompanied by a number of restructurings and significant merger and acquisition activity to consolidate the market.

-We have specifically formed a preeminent management team, board of directors and advisory committee with significant aerospace and aviation services experience in order to source, evaluate and execute a merger with a company that would benefit from access to the public markets and the skills of our management team.
-We believe there is a lack of quality public, mid-cap global aerospace and aviation services companies and believe we can address this void in the marketplace.
+We have specifically formed a purpose-built management team, board of directors and advisory committee with significant aerospace and aviation services experience in order to source, evaluate and execute a merger with a company that would benefit from access to the public markets and the skills of our management team.
+We believe there is a lack of quality public, mid-cap global aerospace and aviation companies and believe we can address this void in the marketplace.
 Our team further intends to capitalize on the current and medium-term disruption in the market, and we expect to benefit from a significant recovery in the sector over the next three to five years, representing built-in growth.
 Our goal is to acquire a target that will be a platform for future add-on acquisitions, with the strategy of becoming a much-needed consolidator of the sector, offering integrated services across aviation end markets.

-The Aerospace and Aviation Services Industries Have Demonstrated a Long Track Record of Consistent Growth
+The Aerospace and Aviation Industries Have Demonstrated a Long Track Record of Consistent Growth

-The global aerospace and aviation services industries have experienced multi-decade, secular growth as demonstrated by multiple positive industry dynamics.
+The global aviation and aerospace industries have experienced persistent growth over the last decade as demonstrated by multiple positive industry dynamics.
 First, the global fleet count grew 17.8% from 2014, resulting in over 26,000 commercial aircraft in 2018.
 Global revenue passenger miles ("RPMs") for commercial airlines have grown to 5.3 trillion in 2018, representing a 5.5% average annual growth over the previous 20 years.

-In addition, global air cargo demand has also seen significant growth due to the recent advent of e-commerce.
-Freight tonne kilometers ("FTKs"), representing global cargo traffic, have grown at an average annual rate of 3.2% from 2008 to 2018, supported by global retail e-commerce sales, which were \$2.3 trillion in 2017, more than double the \$1.1 trillion spent in 2012.
+Freight tonne kilometers ("FTKs"), representing global cargo traffic, have grown at an average annual rate of 3.9% from 2009 to 2019, supported by global retail e-commerce sales, which were \$2.3 trillion in 2017, more than double the \$1.1 trillion spent in 2012.